 Figure 14: Clique cluster tree of Markov network Markov networks.
-Lars Schmidt-Thieme, Information Systems and Machine Learning Lab (ISMLL), Institute BW/WI & Institute for Computer Science, University of Hildesheim Course on Bayesian Networks, summer term 2010 9/24

-Clique cluster tree for Bayesian networks
+Lars Schmidt-Thieme, Information Systems and Machine Learning Lab (ISMLL), Institute of Computer Science, University of Hildesheim Course on Bayesian Networks, winter term 2013/14 Clique cluster tree for Bayesian networks

 Cluster trees for Bayesian networks can be constructed by a two phase approach: - (i) construct an equivalent Markov network representation of the Bayesian network, - (ii) construct the clique cluster tree for the Markov network.
-An equivalent Markov network for a Bayesian network $(G = (V, E), (p_v){v \in V})$ can be constructed by moral(G) and assigning the conditional probabilities to cliques that contain their domain.
+An equivalent Markov network for a Bayesian network $(G=(V,E),(p_v){v\in V})$ can be constructed by and assigning the conditional probabilities to cliques that contain their domain.

 Figure 15: Bayesian network.